 You may notice that the above quote is from the same source as the epitaph which opened this article.
 While the book itself is a work of fiction, it contains many discussions regarding our usefulness, each of which contains more than a grain of truth.
 The “life of being” referenced above is a life without service work, while the “life of doing” is clearly a much more fulfilling option.
 There are two lessons to be taken from this excerpt, each of which pertains to our exploration of the necessity of service work in recovery.

-The first lesson is that every act has consequences which inform our future acts.
+The first lesson is that every action has consequences that inform our future acts.
 If we are selfish and dishonest, we will ingrain in our minds the lesson that such behavior is acceptable.
 More importantly, we will learn that we can behave unethically and immorally without reprimand.
 In so doing, we will find ourselves developmentally arrested in the first stage of Kohlberg’s moral development.
 Kohlberg’s first stage is one in which the entirety of our social orientation revolves around the avoidance of punishment.
 But if we choose to do good, we will move through the stages that allow us to learn the value of instrumentalism as we develop a more principled conscience.

 The second lesson is a bit more complex.
 It may appear in the above excerpt as if the speaker is condemning a life of doing as a life in which self-reflection is nearly impossible.
 But one may also see the speaker’s words as an indication that there is no more need to worry about who we are.
 Many of us were lost when we fell into our addictions.
 We did not know who or what we were, and we latched onto an identity which was easy to maintain.
 Because at the end of the day, our identity is largely determined by our actions.